aosborne13/malaria-popgen-toolkit/README.md

 ![Example African haplotype map](docs/images/hapmap_africa_example.png)

-# Multiplicity of Infection (MOI) - calculating *Fws* estimates
+# Complexity of Infection (COI) - using *Fws* estimates
-MOI, or *Fws*, is a required metric for some downstream processing.
-This is calculated using *moimix* R-based package, available at: https://github.com/bahlolab/moimix
+*Fws*, is a required metric for some downstream WGS processing.
+This can be calculated using *moimix* R-based package, available at: https://github.com/bahlolab/moimix

 User-friendly R-script for running filtered VCF files through *moimix* available from the *malaria-hub* pipeline.